Updated on December 18th, 2024

 There are deadlines as late as July for the fall semester of college.
 Still, you won’t want your child to wait until the last minute to start applying.

 While junior year and younger are focused primarily on getting involved and building competitiveness for scholarships, senior year should really be focused on fine-tuning their scholarship materials, developing a consistent system for applying, and knocking out the applications.
 It’s crunch time.
+Additionally, explore scholarships related to various interests and activities, as they can come from diverse sources like local organizations, companies, and competitions.

 Another area you should be focusing on with a senior in high school?
 FAFSA.